Hello! I’m Casey…

 …and I love technology.
 I have been working with various different technologies since I was young and so far the only answer tech hasn’t given me is how to stop!

-My language of choice is PHP for the past 4 years.
-I have learned the art through an apprenticeship with the Building Research Establishment since I was 19.
-The team was a mixed bag of different development styles, so I know how to code by the book, quickly in an emergency, how to test and debug other peoples’ work, and how to quickly grasp and maintain legacy code.
+My front-end library of choice is React, and my back-end language of choice is C# and Python (replaced PHP in 2022).
+I have learned the art of programming since the age of 19 when I started as an apprentice.
+My experiences in the field since mean I know how to code by the book, quickly in an emergency, how to test and debug other peoples’ work, and how to quickly grasp and maintain legacy code.

 WordPress is my speciality CMS.
 The sheer flexibility of WordPress is my favourite aspect, and always leaves me trying to push it to the extremes.
 I am experienced at hook/filter development and minor theme-related developments, and regularly attend WordPress Meetups to share knowledge with the wider community.